Day 3

 We drive along stunning Dalmatian coastline on our way to Split.
 Croatia’s second-largest city is most famous for a single building, the colossal palace of Emperor Diocletian, which makes up much of the city’s Old Town.
 It’s one of the great structures of the Roman Empire and has survived in amazing condition since it was built at the turn of the 4th century.
 A guided walking tour this morning of the fascinating complex will bring its storied history to life.

 We visit the nearby medieval citadel of Trogir, one of the most beguiling little ports in Dalmatia.
 The Old Town is actually an island.
 A wealth of Renaissance and Romanesque buildings line a veritable maze of charmingly chaotic lanes.
 At the centre is the exquisite Cathedral of Saint Lawrence, whose long cycle of construction is reflected in its contrasting architectural features.
-Wander where your feet take you, cast an eye over one of the many antique shops or just enjoy a coffee in a pavement café – the choice is yours, before returning to the hotel in time for dinner.

 Day 4